How long will you take to review my records once I send them?

 Do I have to pay attorneys’ fees?

 There are no out of pocket attorneys’ fees charged to our clients for out of court pre-litigation representation EVER!
-Attorneys’ fees are requested under the law only from your vehicle's manufacturer under the law as part of any settlement.
+Attorneys’ fees are requested from your vehicle's manufacturer under the law as part of any overall settlement.

-No attorneys' fees are ever charged to our clients for out of court representation.
+No attorneys' fees are ever billed to our clients directly for out of court representation.

 We only get paid if YOU GET PAID!